OG0mez/Windows-Forms/CSharp/Text Editor/ReadMe.txt

   - Formatting text
   - More

+**Each item in the font color drop down list has a background color according to the color in the list, along with the text over top of it.
+The text color is determined by calculating the total RGB and determining if the color is a light color or dark color.
+It then will set the text color to black or white, depending on the shade.

 ***This form is also included inside of my LoginPanel project within my Windows-Forms respository as an option to use from the main login screen of the project while its running.